AgnesMayYao/https-github.com-AgnesMayYao-academic-kickstart/content/home/experience.md

   location = "Seattle, WA"
   date_start = "2017-05"
   date_end = "2017-07"
+  description = """
-  description = """Worked with Amazon Search User Experience Used natural language processing to analyze user's queries and search history Developed an innovative model for recommendation Expected annual sales in US grow by 101.7 million dollars."""
+  * Worked with Amazon Search User Experience
+  * Used natural language processing to analyze user's queries and search history
+  * Developed an innovative model for recommendation
+  * Expected annual sales in US grow by 101.7 million dollars."""

 +++